Robert Hanssen, former FBI agent convicted of spying for Russia, dead at 79

 Hanssen, 79, was arrested in 2001 and pleaded guilty to selling highly classified material to the Soviet Union and later Russia.
 He was serving a life sentence at the federal penitentiary in Florence, Colorado.

-Hanssen was found unresponsive and staff immediately initiated life-saving measures, Bureau of Prisons Director of Communications Kristie Breshears said in a statement.
+Hanssen was found unresponsive and staff immediately initiated life-saving measures, Bureau of Prisons spokeswoman Kristie Breshears said in a statement.

 "Staff requested emergency medical services and life-saving efforts continued," Breshears said.
 "The inmate was subsequently pronounced dead by outside emergency medical personnel."